 In 2021, More Than 500 Million Goats Were Slaughtered for Food (FAO)

-Asian and African countries are experiencing an increase in goat meat consumption since the inception of data collection in 1960.
+Asian and African countries have experienced an increase in goat meat consumption since the inception of data collection in 1960.

 According to Stats of 2021, 572 Million Rabbits were Killed for Meat (FAO)